Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTRODUCTION

-\mathbb#1{{\mbb #1}} \emph#1{{\it #1}} \sect{iover}{Overview}{Overview} This paper addresses the challenge of constructing solutions to the (vacuum) Einstein equations which display a concentration of a fixed amount of gravitational energy to arbitrarily small scales.
-We consider this question in the setting of spacetimes enjoying a (polarized) $U(1)$ symmetry.
-In particular, we consider $(3 + 1)$-dimensional spacetimes $(\inM^{3 + 1}, \ing^{3 + 1})$ which admit an orthogonal splitting: topologically, $\inM^{3 + 1} = \inN^{2 + 1} \times \bS^1$, while taking coordinates $\iny$ and $\irad$ on $\inN^{2 + 1}$ and $\bS^1$, the metric $\ing^{3 + 1}$ is of the form
+This paper addresses the challenge of constructing solutions to the vacuum Einstein equations which possess a fixed amount of gravitational energy concentrated on an arbitrarily small region.
+We consider this question for spacetimes possessing polarized $U(1)$ symmetry.

-We prove two separate results.
-The first is an existence result which constructs 1-parameter families of solutions with total incoming gravitational energy which is \emph{fixed}, but concentrated on arbitrarily small scales in the $2+1$ manifold ${\cal N}^{2+1}$; the notion of energy to be used will be made precise below.
-The parameter that controls the concentration of our initial data will be $\park \gg 1$: the (incoming) initial data can be chosen so as to be supported on a rectangle of dimensions $\park^{-1/2} \times \park^{-1}$.
-Moreover, the initial data can be chosen so that its energy has a positive lower bound {\it independent} of $\park$.
-The existence time of our solutions also has a positive lower bound {\it independent} of $\park$.
-This is the first result which allows for concentrated initial data in two dimensions (in the total $3 + 1$ spacetime) of the amplitude that we will obtain here.